pyOpenSci/lessons/clean-modular-code/python-dry-modular-code.md

 After completing this lesson, you will be able to:

-* Be able to define the DRY principle.
+* Define the DRY principle.
 * List key strategies for writing DRY code in Python.
 * Explain how these strategies help you write DRY code.
 :::